jarolim14/Immersive-SSRI-Evolution-Viz/readme.md

 # 2D SSR Network Visualization

-A Three.js-based interactive network visualization tool that allows users to explore and analyze network data in 3D space.
-This project provides a modern, responsive interface for visualizing network structures with features like node selection, edge visualization, and interactive controls.
+A Three.js-based interactive network visualization tool for academic papers that allows users to explore and analyze citation networks in 3D space.
+This project provides a modern, responsive interface for visualizing large-scale academic networks with features like time-based filtering, cluster analysis, and interactive exploration.

 ## Features

 - Interactive 3D network visualization using Three.js
+- Large-scale data handling (~35,000 nodes, ~100,000 edges)
+- Time-based filtering with year range slider
-- Node and edge-based network representation
+- Cluster-based node grouping and filtering
+- Time travel functionality to visualize cluster evolution
+- Real-time search for papers by title or DOI
 - Custom node textures and styling
-- Orbit controls for navigation
-- Node selection and highlighting
-- Edge creation and management
+- Optimized edge bundling with 1.5 million segments
 - Legend system for data interpretation
 - Responsive design with modern UI
+- Performance optimizations for large datasets
+- Custom shader effects for enhanced visualization

 ## Project Structure